 - The Beat MegaClub – Brisbane’s biggest and best gay nightclub open since 1983, with five club rooms, seven bars and six beer gardens here is something here for everyone!
 Open 365 days a year at this Queer As F*ck hotspot, you can party every night of the year with live entertainment every night, performances by drag queens and DJ’s all night long.
 “Brilliant!
 Exquisite!
 Feels like home!”, this is truly one of our favorite gay clubs around the world and an absolutely unmissable highlight of the Gay Brisbane scene with affordable drinks, funky décor and an always ready-to-party vibe right in the heart of the famous Fortitude Valley.
 Let’s get sickening y’all!

 - The Wickham – Once a hallmark of the local gay scene, this heritage-listed hotel bar was renovated extensively in 2014 and rebranded to attract a wider range of clientele.
 Still, where there is stylish décor and a trendy atmosphere, the gays will flock and so today the Wickham still continues to be very LGBT popular, providing a place where people of all identities can meet, drink, party, and eat.
-A modern, inner-city pub in Fortitude Valley is truly reflective of the community in which it’s found and is focussed on great eats from local suppliers, homegrown live entertainment and skilled mixologist cocktails.
+A modern, inner-city pub in Fortitude Valley that is truly reflective of the community in which it’s found and is focussed on great eats from local suppliers, homegrown live entertainment and skilled mixologist cocktails.
 Check their events page for upcoming events aimed at the local queer community – or just head along any night of the week for good friends, good drinks, good food and good times!

-- GRUNT @ AMPED Nightclub – The gay dance party event in Brisbane everyone is talking about held a few times per year.
+- GRUNT @ AMPED Nightclub – The gay dance party event in Brisbane everyone is talking about held only a few times per year.
 A night that is sure to have your arms in the air, groaning on the dancefloor, brought to you by a dedicated trio of promoters behind such previous gay events as RIGID, Filthy, Babylon, Studs n Suds, Rabbit Hole and the original White Wolf.
 Grunt is an attitude free, fun-fuelled, down and dirty dance experience for men!
 Lighting shows and mind-bending performances will take you on a journey riding into the night and beyond as you are entranced and quickly leave reality behind.
 In this unique social 200 square meters all-male space, playing with some of Australia’s best DJ talent, you can enjoy a sensory exploding atmosphere for men only that will leave your legs buckling and your brain screaming for more.

 - The Sportsman Hotel – One of the best gay meeting places in Brisbane, this bar, bistro, and hotel has been affectionately known to regular patrons as “Sporties” for over 30 years and is still just as fabulous as ever!
 Gay owned and operated, pop in to enjoy the club bar 7 days a week or the Nellies bunker bar on the pumping weekends.
 There is also a more relaxed restaurant open nightly and on-site basic accommodation if you want to stay gay.
 With social, camp events most nights of the week including drag dinner shows, trivia nights, dance parties, karaoke and more there is always a reason to try the Sportsmans Hotel!